Don Buford

 Donald Alvin Buford (born February 2, 1937) is an American former professional baseball player scout, coach and manager.
-He played in Major League Baseball as an outfielder from 1963 through 1972, most notably as the leadoff hitter for the Baltimore Orioles dynasty that won three consecutive American League pennants from 1969 to 1971 and, won the World Series in 1970.
+He played in Major League Baseball as an outfielder from 1963 through 1972, most notably as the leadoff hitter for the Baltimore Orioles dynasty that won three consecutive American League pennants from 1969 to 1971 and won the 1970 World Series over the Cincinnati Reds.
 He also played for the Chicago White Sox and played in the Nippon Professional Baseball league from 1973 to 1976.
 Buford also played as an infielder and was a switch hitter who threw right-handed.
 In 1993, Buford was inducted into the Baltimore Orioles Hall of Fame.

+Early life

+Buford was born on February 2, 1937, in Linden, Texas.
+His father was killed in a shooting accident when Buford was a young child.
+His mother, Sedalia Buford, moved the family to Southern California after that to be closer to her family.
+Buford was a football and baseball star at Susan Miller Dorsey High School in Los Angeles, graduating in 1955.